wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 = Lightweight, simple and effective =

 No huge widget with hundreds of options.
-This plugin is based on the well-known WordPress default widget 'Recent Posts' and extended to display more informations about the posts like e.g. thumbnails, excerpts and assigned categories.
+This plugin is based on the well-known WordPress default widget 'Recent Posts' and extended to display more information about the posts like e.g. thumbnails, excerpts and assigned categories.
 And it provides more options to build custom-taylored posts lists.

 The thumbnails will be built from the featured image of a post or of the first image in the post content.
 If there is neither a featured image nor a content image then you can define a default thumbnail.

-You can set the width and heigth of the thumbnails in the list.
+You can set the width and height of the thumbnails in the list.
 The thumbnails appear left-aligned to the post titles in left-to-right languages.
 In right-to-left languages they appear right-aligned.

 = What users wrote =

+* **"I just want to say thank you for developing such a good plugin."** in the [reviews](https://wordpress.org/support/topic/thanks-for-developing-such-a-great-plugin-4/) by modelaid on July 3, 2024
+* **"Excellent plugin!"** in the [reviews](https://wordpress.org/support/topic/excellent-plugin-8567/) by mystnick on April 18, 2023
 * **"... one of the dynamic and smart, yet admin and user optimized widget plugins ..."** in [How to Add Widgets and Start Using Them in WordPress Website?](https://www.sktthemes.org/wordpress-plugins/add-widgets-wordpress-website/) by SKT Posts Themes on September 3, 2020
 * **"بهترین افزونه های نمایش آخرین نوشته ها در وردپرس"** in [ابزارک آخرین نوشته وردپرس](https://modirwp.com/%D8%A7%D9%81%D8%B2%D9%88%D9%86%D9%87-recent-posts-widget-with-thumbnails/) by Ghodsi on December 16, 2019
 * **"Another good all around widget, suitable for most projects"** in [Free WordPress recent posts widget – Which one is the best?](https://howto-wordpress-tips.com/free-wordpress-recent-posts-widget/) on December 3, 2019